yogirajbrahmbhatt/Billing-Module/README.md

 - Several Python packages like - sqlite3, os, datetime for effective and fruitful working

 And of course, with lots of coding and logic of working

+## Future Updates

+There are several updations on which the work is been carried out, such as:

+- Making more optimized software
+- Designing a similiar Web App
+- Admin-Employee architecture for full fledged working
+- Sending Bill and some other notifications on SMS/E-mail
+- Updating the existing functionalities

+Beside this, There is the scope of much more endeavours to befitted in.

 ## Installation